By Nada daVeiga

 Organizations are competing more than ever based on how they engage with customers.
 It’s become a vital part of the enterprise digital transformation agenda.
 Yet in the rush, integration, a foundational element, is often overlooked in the haste to deploy new digital customer applications and experiences.
 McKinsey recently observed that “Integrating new processes with legacy systems in a cost-efficient way is a challenge most companies face when they digitize their customer.

 Why does it matter, and why is it such a big obstacle anyway?

-The problem is that a lack of integration can quickly become transparent to customers.
+The problem is that a lack of data integration best practices can quickly become transparent to customers.
 In retail, lack of strong integration between an e-commerce system and the CRM or ERP can result in website ordering, pricing, or shopping cart issues that aren’t visible to customer service.
 This lack of integration often results in customer frustration or a lost sale.
 In B2B, poor integration between the CRM and ERP can also lead to incorrectly rekeyed customer or order information, resulting in downstream invoicing issues.

 For example, a recent study by Ventana Research on customer analytics found that 40 percent of respondents worked with 14 different types of data across at least 6 different systems to derive customer insight.

 Five key strategies to connect and elevate your customer experience

 With integration being the biggest barrier, let’s look at five strategies key to connecting and elevating the customer experience, some of which focus on and revolve around data integration best practices.

 Why this sequencing?
 Simply, we have to start somewhere in order to measure key metrics, since only things measured can be improved.
 Getting a clear 360-degree view of the customer – with metrics around customer satisfaction, engagement, churn, and acquisition – provides the blueprint for targeting the best opportunities to upgrade customer experience.

 - Put customer experts in control